-Our password requirements greatly enhance the security of data stored by your church.
-Security is very important and we're committed to protecting your information in your account.
+Our password requirements greatly enhance the security of your account.
+This ensures that not only is your data secure but all of your churches, and members' data as well.
+Security is very important and we're committed to protecting your church's information.

-When a new user (or user updating their password) enters a password they'll be given immediate feedback if the password is weak, good, or great.
+When a new user enters a new password or is resetting their password they'll be given immediate feedback if the password is weak, good, or great.

 Allowable Password Ratings: